SvenGroot/JumboCore/README.md

 the history of the port.
 There's no reason to try and use that version.

+Because this is a port of an older project, it mostly does not use any fancy new C# language features that were introduced after .Net Framework 4.0, and I'm sure the code could be improved in many ways.

+This project is not really maintained, however I do still sometimes like to tinker, so you may randomly see some updates.
+Here's some updates that were made after bringing the project to GitHub:

-Because this is a port of an older project, it mostly does not use any fancy new C# language features that were introduced after .Net Framework 4.0, except for the few places where I may have randomly updated some stuff.
-I did decide to add nullable annotations, just to see what it would uncover, and what it uncovered was that, especially in Jumbo Jet, I have a lot of places where I assume stuff is not null because of what part of execution I'm in.
+- **Nullable annotations**: all the class libraries have been updated to support Nullable Reference Types (at this time, this isn't true for the executables).
+I was curious to see what that would uncover.
+What I found was that, especially in Jumbo Jet, I have a lot of places where I assume stuff is not null because of what part of execution I'm in.
 I mostly just left those, using the null-forgiving operator, since I didn't want to rearchitect the code too much.

-I'm sure the code could be improved in a lot of ways, but that's not a goal at this point.
-This project is not maintained or updated in any way.
+- **Removal of BinaryFormatter**: the `BinaryFormatter` class is [unsafe](https://aka.ms/binaryformatter), cannot be made safe, and is deprecated.
+I believe it's slated for removal in .Net 9.
+However, Jumbo's RPC mechanism relied on it.
+With some modifications, I was able to transition to using Jumbo's own `IWritiable`/`IValueWriter<T>` serialization mechanism for RPC, eliminating the use of this dangerous class.

 ## Limitations